its-a-unixsystem/bydit/README.md

-# RedditAccess - Reddit Data Exporter
+# Bydit - Reddit Data Exporter

-RedditAccess is a command-line application that fetches your Reddit posts and/or comments, allows filtering by subreddit and score range, and exports the data in CSV format.
+Bydit is a command-line application that fetches your Reddit posts and/or comments, allows filtering by subreddit and score range, and exports the data in CSV format.

 ## Setup